-Share a group text with your kids?
-Stop Bark from alerting you to messages you've already seen in there.Songs with sensitive lyrics
+Family group chats: If you're in a shared group text with your kids, you can stop Bark from alerting you to messages you've already seen.

-Some video games depict weapons and violence in a way that may not concern you.
-If that's the case, you can ignore future alerts from that channel.
+YouTube game channels: Some video game channels depict weapons or violence that may not concern you.
+Ignore future alerts from that channel.

 Ignore future alerts for a user, group, subscription, or song